TDD anti-patterns - episode 6 - The one, The peeping Tom, The Flash and The Jumper - with code examples in java

 }

-As well shared by Rodaney Glitzel, the problem is not singleton itself, but a code that depends on that, doing so, the code that depends on that becomes harder to test.
+As Rodney Glitzel noted, the problem isn’t the singleton itself, but code that depends on it.
+Such coupling makes code harder to test.

 The flash